Asymptotic fluctuations of representations of the unitary groups: Unitarily invariant matrices with non-commutative entries and higher-order probability spaces

-If a $U(n)$-invariant (classical) random element $X$ in $\mathfrak{u}(n)\gwia$ is viewed as a random matrix in $\M_n(\C)$ then $\Tr_{\bullet} X^{\otimes k}\in\Sy{k}$ is a function on the symmetric group (with values being random variables).
-It is central and multiplicative with respect to the cycle decomposition of permutations; it follows that the family $\big(\Tr_{\bullet}\momentTensor_k(X)\big)$ can be interpreted as the collection of mixed moments of the random variables corresponding to the cycles:
+If a $U(n)$-invariant (classical) random element $\naturalMatrix$ in $\uu(n)\gwia$ is viewed as a random matrix in $\uu(n)\gwia \otimes_\R \C=\M_n(\C)$, then $\Tr_{\bullet} \naturalMatrix^{\otimes \rank}$ is a function on the symmetric group (with values being random variables).
+It is central and multiplicative with respect to the cycle decomposition of permutations; it follows that the family $\big(\E \Tr_{\sigma} \naturalMatrix^{\otimes \rank}\big)_{\sigma\in\Sy{r},\ r=1,2,\dots}$ can be interpreted as the collection of mixed moments of the random variables corresponding to the cycles $(1,\dots,\rankB)\in\Sy{\rankB}$, $s=1,2,\dots$:

-In other words, all the information about the distribution of $X$ (from the viewpoint of non-commutative probability theory) is contained in the family \eqref{eq:strange-quantities} (notice that the definition of the spectral measure $\spectralNatural_X$ has to be modified for $X\in\mathfrak{u}(n)\gwia$ since the latter corresponds to an antihermitian matrix hence its spectral measure is supported not on the real line $\R$ but on the imaginary line $i\R$).
-The above quantities \eqref{eq:strange-quantities} are random variables which have a very simple interpretation as random moments of the spectral measure of $X$ viewed as a random matrix.
-Thus the study of a unitarily invariant (classical) random element in $\mathfrak{u}(n)\gwia$ is reduced to studying the joint distribution of the family \eqref{eq:strange-quantities} or, equivalently, to studying the behavior of its random spectral measure $\spectralNatural_X$.
+Notice that the definition of the spectral measure $\spectralNatural_\naturalMatrix$ has to be modified for $\naturalMatrix\in\uu(n)\gwia$, since the latter corresponds to an antihermitian matrix, and therefore its spectral measure is supported not on the real line $\R$, but on the imaginary line $i\R$.
+In other words, \emph{all the information about the distribution of $\naturalMatrix$} (from the viewpoint of non-commutative probability theory) \emph{is contained in the family of random variables \eqref{eq:strange-quantities}}.
+The above quantities \eqref{eq:strange-quantities} are random variables which have a very simple interpretation as random moments of the spectral measure of $\naturalMatrix$ viewed as a random matrix. \emph{Thus the study of a unitarily invariant (classical) random element in $\uu(n)\gwia$ reduces to studying the joint distribution of the family \eqref{eq:strange-quantities} or, equivalently, to studying the behavior of its random spectral measure $\spectralNatural_\naturalMatrix$.}

-In this article we are concerned about a non-commutative vector in $\mathfrak{u}(n)\gwia$ which corresponds to some representation of $\mathfrak{u}(n)$; due to this noncommutativity the discussion from the previous paragraph does not apply directly.
-However, the scaling of the representations considered in this article is such that asymptotically this noncommutativity becomes in some sense neglectable, therefore the spectral measure $\spectralNatural_X$ and its moments still remain very useful notions.
+In this article we are concerned about a \emph{non-commutative} random vector in $\uu(n)\gwia$ which corresponds to some representation of Lie algebra $\uu(n)$; due to this noncommutativity, the discussion from the previous paragraph does not apply directly.
+However, the scaling of the representations considered in this article is such that asymptotically this noncommutativity becomes in some sense negligible, therefore the spectral measure $\spectralNatural_\naturalMatrix$ and its moments still remain very useful notions.
 Nevertheless we need to explain how to define the spectral measure for a random matrix with non-commutative entries and we shall do it in the following.